liyabona1414-eng/metabase/docs/installation-and-operation/information-collection.md

 - Count of internal users
 - Count of email domains
 - Count of embedded dashboards and questions
-- Types of embedding (modular, guest, SDK, full-app)
+- Types of embedding (modular, guest, SDK, full app)
 - Site UUID (just an identifier for your Metabase)
 - Metabase version
 - Query execution timestamp (last UTC day)